nymeria-io/nymeria.go/README.md

 }
 ```

-All API endpoints assume an auth key has been set.
-You should set the auth key
+All API endpoints assume an api key has been set.
+You should set the api key
 early in your program.
 The key will automatically be added to all future
 requests.